cameraui/docs/recording/storage.md

 <Shot src="/img/recording/storage-stats.png" alt="Storage usage statistics" />

-Open **Metrics → Storage**.
-The **Storage Overview** shows how much disk is used and free, and the NVR's share of it.
-The **Camera Storage** table breaks it down per camera: size on disk, days of footage held, the recording rate per day, and the mode.
-This helps you size storage and spot a camera recording more than expected.
+**Metrics → Storage** shows disk usage in the **Storage Overview** and, in the **Camera Storage** table, per camera: size on disk, days of footage held, recording rate per day, and mode.

-If the page warns that the storage volume is small, most of the volume is kept free as headroom, so recordings rotate out quickly.
-That usually means the larger disk you meant to use isn't mounted, so check the storage path.
-A separate warning appears when free disk space drops below 8%, and a red banner once recording has paused for lack of space.
+A warning that the storage volume is small means most of it is held as headroom and recordings rotate out quickly.
+Usually the larger disk you meant to use isn't mounted, so check the storage path.
+Separate warnings appear when free space drops below 8% and once recording has paused for lack of space.

 ## Uninstalling the NVR

-Uninstalling the NVR plugin with **Also delete stored data** removes its settings, databases and caches, but leaves your recordings folder in place.
-The folder is protected by a `.cameraui-keep` file inside it.
-If the recordings should go with the plugin, delete that file first, then uninstall.
+Uninstalling the NVR plugin with **Also delete stored data** removes its settings, databases and caches but keeps your recordings folder, which is protected by a `.cameraui-keep` file inside it.
+To delete the recordings too, remove that file first, then uninstall.